Ju-Daeng-E/DES_Head-Unit/README.md

 - Replace example recipes under `meta-custom/*/recipes-example` once you start adding real packages.
 - Adjust `QT_QPA_PLATFORM` handling if you later need to support X11 or EGLFS—currently set in the distro config and launcher.
 - Customize Weston runtime behaviour by shipping a `weston.ini` if the kiosk shell needs tweaks.
-- Validate the CAN device naming on real hardware and update `can0.service` as required.
+- Validate the CAN device naming on real hardware and adjust the `can*.service` units or symlinks as required.